 return pd.DataFrame(rows)

-If your goal is not keyword-based archive search but the complete posting history of a single account, use the /v3/user-tweets endpoint instead.
-It walks the timeline from newest to oldest until the cursor returns null, with no equivalent of the 3,200-tweet hard cap that constrains the official API's timeline endpoint.
+If your goal is one account's complete posting history rather than a keyword search across users, use /user-tweets instead.
+It walks the timeline newest to oldest until the cursor is empty, with no equivalent of the 3,200-tweet cap that limits the official API's timeline endpoint.

 resp = requests.post(